OliverMount/SingularityCoreNeuron/README.md

 ## Prerequisites

-- NVIDIA HPC SDK (large download, ~7GB)
-- SLURM-aware OpenMPI libraries (use the same openmpi libraries as used in the HPC environment)
 - Singularity (version 3.0+ recommended)
+- SLURM-aware OpenMPI libraries (for MPI-based parallel simulations.
+Use **the same openmpi libraries** as used in the HPC environment)
+- NVIDIA HPC SDK (for GPU-based simulations.
+Note that it is a large download, ~7GB)

 > **Note:** The NVIDIA-HPC-SDK and OpenMPI SLRUM-aware libraries are **not included** in the repository.
 You must download them manually.